gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 This new architecture allows us to be resilient to connectivity issues between the nodes.
 It doesn't matter if it was just a few minutes or days.
-The secondary instance will be able to replay all the events and get in sync again.
+The secondary instance will be able to replay all the events in the correct order and get in sync again.

 ## Setup instructions